borekb/shoptet-oauth-helper/README.md

 ngrok http 8000
 ```

-It will give you an URL like `https://975d4afe.ngrok.io` which you'll put to Shoptet admin and as a `REDIRECT_URL` below.
-Note that we'll start the site on port 8000 to match what we told ngrok above:
+It will give you an URL like `https://975d4afe.ngrok.io` which will be the base for the value you put to the `REDIRECT_URL`.
+In this example, we'll start the PHP script in a Docker container but something like built-in PHP server would work as well.
+Note that the port must be 8000 to match the above.

 ```
 docker run --rm \